edgedb/edgedb/docs/guides/auth/email_password.rst

 .. note::

-    We are in the process of publishing helper libraries that you can use with popular languages and web frameworks.
     The details below show the inner workings of how data is exchanged with the Auth extension from a web app using HTTP.
 You can use this as a guide to integrate with your application written in any language that can send and receive HTTP requests.

-We secure authentication tokens and other sensitive data by using PKCE (Proof Key of Code Exchange).

 Start the PKCE flow
 -------------------

+We secure authentication tokens and other sensitive data by using PKCE (Proof Key of Code Exchange).

 Your application server creates a 32-byte Base64 URL-encoded string (which will be 43 bytes after encoding), called the ``verifier``.
 You need to store this